jasminsc16/Propofol-Dosage-Analysis-IU-Health-Ball-Memorial-Hospital/README.md

 ***Patients' weight distribution at all IU Health Hospitals.
 Most patients’ weights are evenly distributed between 50 kg (roughly 110 lbs) and 150 kg (roughly 330 lbs).***
 <img width="1344" height="960" alt="Patient Characteristics Analysis Image" src="https://github.com/user-attachments/assets/59cedf3e-b428-4b43-9406-749e7246f62e" />

+# Recommendations

+Based on the insights and findings above, I would recommend the Director of Pharmacy Services and the Critical Care Research team to consider the following:

+*Propofol Measure Outcomes:*
+•	**Scheduled Analgesia Protocol Implementation.** Implement standardized scheduled analgesia protocols across all IU Health hospitals, with particular emphasis at IU HBMH.
+The Critical Care Research team should develop guidelines for transitioning from PRN (as-needed administration) to scheduled opioid administration when propofol rates exceed 40 mcg/kg/min, and the Director of Pharmacy Services should ensure adequate stock of long-acting opioid formulations and establish pharmacist-driven pain management consultation triggers for patients requiring high-dose propofol.

+•	**Early Sedation Cessation and Duration Monitoring.** Establish facility-wide daily sedation interruption protocols and sedation vacation trials, with mandatory Critical Care Research team review for any patient exceeding 7 days of continuous propofol.
+The Director of Pharmacy Services should implement automated alerts in the electronic health record when propofol duration reaches 5 days, triggering pharmacist review and recommendations for sedation rotation to alternative agents (dexmedetomidine, ketamine, benzodiazepines) to reduce propofol infusion syndrome risk.

+*IU Health Hospitals Comparisons:*
+•	**Propofol-Sparing Agent Integration and Ketamine Protocol Development.** The Critical Care Research team should develop and pilot an early multimodal sedation protocol that incorporates ketamine at propofol doses of 40-50 mcg/kg/min rather than waiting for escalation beyond 50 mcg/kg/min.
+The Director of Pharmacy Services should create ketamine infusion order sets with standardized dosing guidelines, stock adequate ketamine supplies across all hospitals, and provide staff education sessions addressing common concerns about emergence reactions and secretion management.
+Consider establishing IU HBMH as the pilot site given their existing experience with ketamine as a rescue agent.

+•	**Standardization Across High-Acuity Patient Management.** The Critical Care Research team should conduct a comprehensive case-mix analysis to determine whether IU HBMH’s patient population differs significantly in acuity scores (APACHE II, SOFA) or diagnoses from other hospitals.
+If acuity is comparable, develop system-wide sedation protocols with graduated escalation pathways that can be uniformly applied across all hospitals.
+The Director of Pharmacy Services should establish a pharmacist-led sedation stewardship program modeled after antimicrobial stewardship, with dedicated ICU clinical pharmacists providing real-time consultation for complex sedation cases and conducting monthly audits of sedation practices at each hospital to identify variation and opportunities for standardization.

+*Patient Characteristics Analysis:*
+•	**Weight-Based Dosing Protocol Refinement.** The Director of Pharmacy Services should work with the Critical Care Research team to develop and validate weight-stratified propofol dosage guidelines that incorporate adjusted body weight calculations for patients >150 kg and enhanced monitoring parameters for patients <60 kg.
+Implement mandatory pharmacist consultation for propofol initiation in patients at weight extremes (BMI >40 or <18.5) and establish protocols for processed EEG/BIS monitoring in these populations to objectively assess sedation depth and reduce risks of both undersedation and oversedation.